Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: The Construction of AMC and non-AMC Correlations

 \subsection{Construction of AMCC and non-AMCC}

-In this section, we construct both AMCC and non‑AMCC models using the parity‑check method and the CSP approach.
+In this section, we construct both AMCC (symmetric and asymmetric) and non‑AMCC models using the parity‑check construction and the CSP approach.
 We begin with the parity‑check construction.
 Depending on the chosen parity values, we select the corresponding Boolean statements and assemble the resulting Boolean formula.
 We then test whether the set of parity equations is simultaneously unsatisfiable for all possible assignments.
-If the associated Boolean formulas are unsatisfiable for every assignment, the corresponding possibilistic model is strongly contextual.
+If the parity equations are unsatisfiable, then the associated Boolean formulas are also unsatisfiable for every assignment; as a result, the corresponding possibilistic model is strongly contextual.

-Numerical analysis shows that, out of the $256$ possible parity assignments, exactly $240$ give rise to AMCCs.
-As an example, consider the parity choice $P_1=P_2=P_3=P_4=P_5=P_6=P_7=0,\qquad P_8=1.$ The corresponding Boolean formula is \begin{widetext}
+Numerical analysis shows that, out of the $256$ possible parity assignments, exactly $240$ give rise to AMCCs, provided the construction procedure discussed above.
+As an example, consider the parity choice $P_1=P_2=P_3=P_4=P_5=P_6=P_7=0,\qquad P_8=1.$ The corresponding Boolean formulas are \begin{widetext}

-\end{widetext} This is the possibilistic collapse of a probability table whose nonzero entries are all $1/4$, each corresponding to a Boolean statement $b_s$ appearing in the Boolean formula.
-Hence, the parity‑check method provides a systematic and convenient way to generate AMCCs for $(3,2,2)$ models.
-The models produced by this method have symmetric probability tables, where exactly half of the assignments in each context receive probability $1/4$ and the other half receive probability $0$.
+\end{widetext} This set of Boolean equations can be mapped to the possibilistic table consisting of four zeros in each row corresponding to the missing Boolean terms.
+Substituting it in Table~\ref{tab: 26_parameter_table} directly yields each nonzero entry to $1/4$.
+In addition, it satisfies the maximally marginal condition.
+Hence, the correlation corresponding to Eq.(\ref{eq:symmetric_equn_AMCC}), which is associated with the parity choices $P_1=P_2=P_3=P_4=P_5=P_6=P_7=0,\qquad P_8=1$, exhibits AMCC.
+While out of $240$ unsatisfiable set of parity equations, $192$ directly yield AMCC, after following the construction procedure, while $48$ among them leads to one-parametric-family non-AMCC under the parametric bound $p\in[0,1/4]$.
+However, the maximal marginal condition ensures that these correlations become AMCC only for the parametric condition $p=1/4$.
+Consequently, the parity check construction is not just the mere search for AMCC.
+Instead, it provides a procedure that ensures that the symmetric structure of the Boolean equations constructed using parity equations easily exhibits the AMCC.